theShmoo/Rauhenstein/README.md

 ##Usage

+You have to compile the pages from LaTeX -> PS -> PDF to get the eps working!

-There are 3 possible style for the startpage of a new document:
+There are 3 possible styles for the startpage of a new document:

 ### Planung